 There have been quite a few stories of cricketers coming from humble backgrounds and going on to make it big at the international arena.
 Hardik Pandya and his brother Krunal Pandya are of this ilk.
 Hardik Pandya might be the hottest property in Indian cricket at the moment but it”s his past who has made him stronger.

-A few years ago, Pandya shared a story about their humble financial background.
-Pandya recalls those days when he and his brother could afford only Maggi noodles for snacks.
+A few years ago, Hardik Pandya shared a story about their humble financial background.
+Pandya recalls those days when he and his brother could afford only maggi noodles for snacks.

+Hardik Pandya was bought by Mumbai Indians for 10 lakhs in 2015 and retained by them for 20 lakhs.
+Hardik was unsold at IPL auction 2014.
 In 2017 his impact on Indian cricket has been extraordinary.
-He has scored 539 runs at a strike rate of 120.58 with 30 sixes.
-Not only that, he has picked up 27 wickets with the ball and is second leading wicket-taker after Bumrah.
-No wonder he is showing why he can be India’s next Kapil Dev.
-India is investing heavily in Pandya and is reaping great rewards.
+Hardik has scored 539 runs at a strike rate of 120.58 with 30 sixes.
+He also picked up 27 wickets with the ball and finished as the second leading wicket-taker after Jasprit Bumrah.

 Since then, his stocks have one gone higher and currently, he is the best all-rounder in the country.
 Hardik Pandya, who underwent surgery last year, has fully recovered and is currently biting his nails to make a return to the field.